 Prerequisite: NFS 102 or equivalent and CHE 321, recommended corequisite CHE 322.
 This course lays the foundation for medical nutrition therapy courses and includes in-depth study of macronutrient intermediary metabolism with applications to practice; the study of macronutrients involved in bone metabolism, red blood cell information, antioxidant functions, and water and electrolyte balance; and evaluation of functional foods and their role in health.
-Offered Spring Only.
-Equivalent course: NFS440

-PERSONNEL MANAGEMENT IN DIETETICS/FOOD SERVICES 3, 3/0
+PERSONNEL MANAGEMENT IN DIETETICS/FOOD SERVICES

 Prerequisite: NFS 210.Management concepts and practices consistent with the management of human resources in a health care organizational setting.
 The application of operational strategy in terms of fulfilling the mission of an organization competing in today's market.
-Offered Spring Only.

-APPLIED MANAGEMENT IN DIETETICS III 3, 3/0
+APPLIED MANAGEMENT IN DIETETICS III